raul-izquierdo/english/sources/grammar/Parts of Speech/In On At.md

     ?
 Estaba en el tren cuando me di cuenta de que debería estar [ahora] en un taxi : `I was **on** the train when I realised I should be **in** a taxi`
     ?
 Están en la oficina: `They are in the office` (inside a place) - `They are at the office` (ambos válidos: dentro de o en un lugar específico)
     ?
-Leí la definición en el diccionario : `I read the definition in the dictionary`
+Leí la definición en el diccionario : `I read the definition in the dictionary` ?
+Está en el salón : `He is in the living room`